Zebradil/CGA4233DE/README.md

 # CGA4233DE

+**NOTE**: I switched to another provider and won't maintain this project anymore.
+However, I'll accept RPs or can transfer this repository to someone else.

 This is a python library to interact with the CGA4233DE router, as provided by Vodafone Germany.

 ## References